What to Do When There’s Water Damage, Mold, & Mildew

 Indoor Mold Due To Ac Malfunction

-When an AC unit is working as it should, it acts as a dehumidifier [JB1] for your home.
-This means that it cycles excess indoor moisture and removes it from your home.
+When an AC unit is working as it should, it acts as a dehumidifier for your home.
+This means it cycles excess indoor moisture and removes it from your home.
 However, if your AC unit has a clogged drainage tube, it can start to leak water and grow mold both in and around the unit.

 D. Damp Laundry